 Before looking at using Horizon with physical machines, you should first check to see if the OS that is running on the physical machine is in fact supported.
-A list of supported Windows operating systems is included in this VMware Knowledge Base (KB) article.

 Additionally, the physical machine to be added to Horizon must be a member of the domain and the Horizon Agent must be installed on it.
 When installing the agent, you will not see the option to enable the instant or linked clone feature; but, you will be presented with a panel to enter the IP address or hostname of the connection server.
 After the agent is installed, you will need to reboot the physical machine.

 From the Horizon Client, create a manual desktop pool by selecting Other source as the Machine Source.